 Digital Marketing for IT Companies isn’t Easy

-You will have likely come across many blog posts outlining the barebone essentials of a digital marketing strategy; “do some search engine optimization (SEO), write a few blog posts, use the social media, etc.”
+You will have likely come across many blog posts about IT industry trends that outline the barebone essentials of a digital marketing strategy; “do some search engine optimization (SEO), write a few blog posts, use the social media, etc.”

 This is NOT one of those blog posts.

-The truth is, such posts are outline the basic requirements of any digital marketing strategy, and, to be frank, lack actionable strategies relevant to MSPs and other IT companies.
+The truth is, such posts are outline the basic requirements of any digital marketing strategy, and, to be frank, lack actionable strategies relevant to marketing for IT companies and MSPs.

 Read on to see what you can do today to cost-effectively acquire credible leads for sales.